ePages-de/epages-devportal/_posts/2019/2019-11-19-being-a-devoxxian-in-antwerp.md

 about_authors: ["dlika"]
 ---

-Here I am going to tell you about my experience at [Devoxx Belgium 2019](https://devoxx.be){:target="_blank"}.
+In this post I am going to tell you about my experience at [Devoxx Belgium 2019](https://devoxx.be){:target="_blank"}.
 It took place at Kinopolis in Antwerp, Belgium.
-The talks were held in the cinemas , guaranteeing top seats, top audio, and top visual quality.
+The talks were held in the cinema auditoriums, guaranteeing top seats, top audio, and top visual quality.
-As the tickets were sold out so early this year , the rooms and the venue was packed to the rim with people.
+As the tickets were sold out so early this year, the rooms and the venue were packed to the rim with people.

 {% image_custom image="/assets/img/pages/blog/images/devoxx-be-room.jpg" width="50" lightbox %}

 ## Qualities of a Highly Effective Architect

- First I have to say that this talk, was really inspiring and made you think of changing some things in yourself and the way I behave in certain situations.
+First I have to say that this talk was really inspiring and made me think of changing some things of the way I behave in certain situations.

-The conference kicked off with a Keynote by [Venkat Subramaniam](https://twitter.com/venkat_s){:target="_blank"}, who listed a set of qualities an architect should have but in my opinion the same qualities apply for developers, engineers.
+The conference kicked off with a keynote by [Venkat Subramaniam](https://twitter.com/venkat_s){:target="_blank"}, who listed a set of qualities an architect should have, but in my opinion the same qualities apply for developers and engineers.
 Venkat amazingly explained those qualities by providing his own experiences.

 {% image_custom image="/assets/img/pages/blog/images/devoxx-be-venkat.jpg" width="50" lightbox %}

 This keynote left everyone including me highly motivated and inspired.
 Here are the key points I took with me:

-- Knowledge is a wealth that grows when given.
+- Knowledge is a wealth that grows when given
-- Criticize Ideas, Not people
+- Criticize ideas, not people
 - Architecting is evaluating tradeoffs
-  - Stop being bias when it comes to technology decisions
+- Stop being biased when it comes to technology decisions
 - Guide, don't dictate
 - Proactive Collective Ownership
 - Prototypes beat any arguments